OpenRCT2/OpenRCT2/readme.md

 ### Windows:
 1. Check out the repository.
 This can be done using [GitHub Windows](https://windows.github.com/) or [other tools](https://help.github.com/articles/which-remote-url-should-i-use).
 2. Open a new PowerShell window and navigate to the repository.
 3. Run the setenv.ps1 script in the repository to setup your PowerShell environment for OpenRCT2 development.
-This will warn you off any missing applications required to build OpenRCT2.
+This will warn you of any missing applications required to build OpenRCT2.
 4. Run ```install``` to download the required dependencies to build OpenRCT2.
 5. Run ```build all``` to build all the required components for OpenRCT2.
 6. Run ```run``` to run OpenRCT2.